 Only certain types of creditors can obtain a lien on “homestead property” – many more types of creditors can obtain a lien on “exempt personal property.”
 Essentially, any creditor that you chose to grant a lien can obtain a lien on exempt property.
 Generally, a creditor cannot obtain an involuntary lien on the property.
 That is, the property may not be seized by an ordinary judgment creditor to satisfy its judgment.
 It also means that exempt property will not go to the trustee to be liquidated for the benefit of creditors in a bankruptcy.

-Personal Property: In addition to the homestead, the State of Texas allows certain personal property exemptions.
+Personal Property: Section 42, Texas Property Code provides for an exemption for personal property.
+In addition to the homestead, the State of Texas allows certain personal property exemptions.
 The personal property exemptions – usually simply called “exempt property” or “exemptions” are limited to a total amount to $50,000 of fair market value for a single person or $100,000 for a family, but the property must fall into certain categories.
 The value is to be determined after deducting the amount of any liens or mortgages on the property.
 The term “fair market value” means the price that a willing buyer would pay a willing seller for the property.
 It usually is much less than the “replacement value” that you may have used for your insurance purposes.
 In addition, property is not exempt to the extent that it has a lien or mortgage on it.
 Accordingly, the value claimed as exempt is probably only the equity in the property.

 To be exempt, the non-homestead property must fit into certain categories.
 Section 42.002 of the Texas Property Code, provides that the following personal property is eligible for the exemption: